Specs Toporcer

-George Toporcer (born Toporczer; February 9, 1899 – May 17, 1989) was an American professional baseball player and executive.
-He served primarily as a utility infielder during his eight seasons in Major League Baseball, playing for the St. Louis Cardinals from 1921 through 1928.
-He batted left-handed and threw right-handed and was listed as 5 ft 10 in tall and 165 lb.
+George Toporcer (born Toporczer; February 9, 1899 – May 17, 1989), nicknamed "Specs", was an American professional baseball infielder and executive.
+He played eight seasons in Major League Baseball for the St. Louis Cardinals from 1921 to 1928.
+He batted left-handed and threw right-handed, and was listed as 5 ft 10 in tall and 165 lb.
 Toporcer is widely considered as the first major league baseball position player to wear eyeglasses on the playing field.
-The distinction gained Toporcer his nickname, "Specs".

 Early life

 George Toporczer was obsessed with baseball from childhood, but he was always picked last during childhood games because of his slight build and glasses.
 He claimed in an interview that for the last 75 years he had thought about the sport nearly daily.
 He went to school and became friends with Jimmy Cagney, staying in touch into the later portions of their lives.
 When Toporczer was six he attended the 1905 World Series, and watched the Giants' Christy Mathewson pitch three shutouts.
 His two older brothers were diehard Giants fans and idolized the players, speaking of little else, influencing him such that he too became a Giants fan.
 When they lost the pennant to the Chicago Cubs in due to Merkle's Boner, he cried himself to sleep.
 By the time he was ten he would walk the five miles from his house to the Polo Grounds and find a vantage point spot on Coogan's Bluff, as the one cent allowance provided by his father, a shoe and boot seller, was not enough to purchase a ticket.

 Toporczer was enthralled with what was known then as inside baseball, the strategies and tactics of the dead-ball era.
 His favorite Giant was the left fielder, George Burns, and he held a special admiration of the Giants' manager John McGraw, who he considered the best of his time.
 When he was thirteen Toporczer got a job at a local saloon as a scorekeeper, writing down the scores of the baseball games in exchange for fifty cents and free meals.
 While in seventh grade his history teacher formed a school baseball team but Toporczer was turned down.
 He still attended all of their games, and on one occasion he was the only one watching, and was asked to play centerfield as the team was shorthanded.
 During that game he made a difficult catch and contributed two hits.
 Around this time his father died and passed the business on to one of Toporczer's older brothers, and he had to forgo high school and help his brother run the store.
 Between working at the store and picking up odd jobs on the side, Toporczer was making more than enough to buy tickets and would regularly go to the Polo Grounds.